 New - Opens the New Project template.

 Save - Saves the current project.
-NOTE: Setting a 'Destination' other than 'FL Studio Mobile', allows you to send content via email and file-sharing Apps.
+NOTE: Setting a 'SEND' destination, allows you to send content via email and file-sharing Apps.
 Options include:

 File Name - Tap to edit the file name.

 Save format - Choose the type of file to save.

 FLM - FL Studio Mobile project format (.flm extension when viewed in a file browser).

 MIDI - MIDI is a data format for sharing FL Studio Mobile project data (Notes and control information) with other DAW software (.mid extension when viewed in a file browser).
 NOTE: This option saves the first 16 tracks of the project to a single MIDI file.
 If you have more than 16 tracks you can rearrange the track order and do multiple saves OR save the additional tracks separately with the per-track Save as MIDI.

 WAV (audio) - Highest quality, large file size.
 Files are 16 Bit WAV format (.wav extension when viewed in a file browser), unless you have set 32 Bit format under SETTINGS > Audio.

 MP3 (audio) - Lesser quality, smaller file size.
 Files are 320 kbps MP3 (.mp3 extension when viewed in a file browser).

 AAC (audio) - Lesser quality, smaller file size.